-This sunroof only operates with the ignition switch in the ON position.
+This sunroof operates with the ignition switch in the ON position, or for about 45 seconds after the ignition switch is turned to the OFF position.

 If the battery is discharged or is disconnected, the sunroof may not operate correctly, and must be reset.